Fabric Painting Made Simple: A beginners guide

-Step-by-step on how to use old fabric and create your own design.
+Using old fabric to create your own designs

 Old clothes and fabrics are perfect for making patchwork items and accessories for the home.
-If you're looking for a way to bring in some extra cash each month, here's a way to make use of what normally gets thrown away.
-If you're sewing skills are not quite up the advanced level, you could still make colourful piece of fabric.
+If you’re looking for a way to bring in some extra cash each month, here’s a way to make use of what normally gets thrown away.
+If your sewing skills are not quite at an advanced level, you can still create colourful pieces of fabric.

-There is an untold amount of textile waste created in the production of fashion, and this Upcycle project is aimed to create a difference by showing how these small off-cuts can be transformed into something of much greater value than its parts: up-cycling at its best.
+There is an untold amount of textile waste created in the production of fashion, and this Upcycle project aims to create a difference by showing how small off-cuts can be transformed into something of much greater value than their parts — upcycling at its best.

 What you need: